 The Economic Pyramid

 I want to begin by providing a context for this discussion: the present political/economic system here in the United States.
-Currently our economic structure looks like the pyramid in Figure One in which 1% of the population controls about 47% of the net financial wealthii of the country, and the next 19% of the population controls another 44%.
-That leaves 80% of the population struggling to gain a share of just 9% of the remaining financial wealth.
-That majority of 80% doesn’t divide very easily into 9% of resources, which means that many of us spend most of our time trying to get enough money to feed, house, clothe, and otherwise support ourselves and our families.
+Currently our economic structure looks like the pyramid in this PDF in which 1% of the population controls about 42% of the net financial wealth1 of the country, and the next 9% of the population controls another 34%.
+That leaves 90% of the population struggling to gain a share of just 24% of the remaining financial wealth.
+That majority of 90% doesn’t divide very easily into 24% of resources, which means that many of us spend most of our time trying to get enough money to feed, house, clothe, and otherwise support ourselves and our families.

 There are many gradations in the economic pyramid.
-Among the 80% at the base of the pyramid there is a huge difference in the standard of living between those nearer the top in terms of average income and/or net worth, and those near or on the bottom.
-There are a substantial number of people (nearly 20% of the population) who are actually below the bottom of the pyramid with negative financial wealth, i.e. more debt than assets.
+Among the 90% at the base of the pyramid there is a huge difference in the standard of living between those nearer the top in terms of average income and/or net worth, and those near or on the bottom.
+50% of the population at the bottom divide 1% of the wealth.
+There is also a substantial number of people who are actually below the bottom of the pyramid with negative financial wealth, i.e. more debt than assets.

 I will refer to the top 1% as the ruling class because members of this class sit in the positions of power in our society as corporate executives, politicians, policy makers, and funders for political campaigns, policy research, public policy debates and media campaigns.
 I call them a ruling class because they have the power and money to influence and often to determine the decisions that affect our lives, including where jobs will be located and what kind of jobs they will be, where toxics are dumped, how much money is allocated to build schools or prisons and where they will be built, which health care, reproductive rights, civil rights, and educational issues will be discussed and who defines the terms of these discussions.
 In other words, when we look at positions of power in the U.S. we will almost always see members or representatives of the ruling class.